VempatiSiva456/ImageMaster/README.md

 ![homePage](images/publicDashboard_all_search.jpeg)

 - User can upload new images into the public dashboard page.
-Multiple images can be uploaded at once.
+Multiple images can be uploaded at once (multiple formats are also supported).

 ![homePage](images/publicDashboard_uploa.jpeg)
 ![homePage](images/publicDashboard_uploadimages.jpeg)